freenas/freenas-docs/userguide/system.rst

 :guilabel:`Private Key`.

-Fill in the remaining connection configuration fields and click :guilabel:`SAVE`. |ssh-host1| can use this saved configuration to establish a connection to |ssh-host2| and exchange the remaining authentication keys.
+Fill in the remaining connection configuration fields and click :guilabel:`OK`. |ssh-host1| uses this configuration to establish a connection to |ssh-host2| and configure any remaining connection details.

 .. index:: Tunables